GoC-Spending/GoC-Spending/README.md

 ## Feedback

 If you have questions or feedback, or if you’ve conducted your own analyses, we’d love to hear from you.
-You can [post a public issue on GitHub](https://github.com/GoC-Spending/GoC-Spending/issues), or reach out by email at <gocspendinganalysis@gmail.com>.
+Get in touch by joining our [Slack channel](https://yowct-invite-bot.herokuapp.com/) (`#big_little_contractin`), posting a [public issue on GitHub](https://github.com/GoC-Spending/GoC-Spending/issues), or sending an email to <gocspendinganalysis@gmail.com>.

+This is a volunteer project and is not affiliated with the Government of Canada.